AbdurRafay-Nasir/Tic-Tac-Toe-NGO/README.md

 - This is what you would use when you want to create a competitve game.
 - A Dedicated server is simply a computer running your game often without any graphics (to save resources).
 - Clients connect to dedicated server.
-- The final word is of server.
-If server says you died that means you died even if you didn't spawn yet.
-This is because server is responsible for game state (player's health, kills, deaths, score, k/d etc).
+- The server has the final authority.
+If the server says you died, then you are considered dead, even if you haven't spawned yet.
 - Cheating is often difficult in games using dedicated servers.
 - Example: Battlefield, Call of Duty etc.